-Students who completely withdraw from all classes before the first official day of classes or during the first three calendar weeks of classes will be refunded tuition and fees on the following bases:
+Students who completely withdraw from all classes before the first official day of classes or during the first three calendar weeks of classes will be refunded tuition and fees on the following basis:

-Withdrawal before the first official day of classes 100% refund of tuition Withdrawal during the first week of classes 75% refund of net tuition Withdrawal during the second week of classes 50% refund of net tuition Withdrawal during the third week of classes 25% refund of net tuition Withdrawal after the close of the third week of classes No refund
+Time of Withdrawal Refund Amount Before the first official day of class 100% refund of tuition During the first week of classes 75% refund of net tuition During the second week of class 50% refund of net tuition During the third week of class 25% refund of net tuition After close of the third week of class No refund

 NOTICE: This refund policy applies to the sixteen-week semester.
-Refunds of tuition for terms shorter than sixteen weeks, such as summer terms and mini-mesters, will reflect a prorated week based on the number of days in the term.
+Refunds of tuition for terms shorter than sixteen weeks, such as summer terms and mini-semesters, will reflect a prorated week based on the number of days in the term.